 Washington Accord Annuity Payments And Structured Settlements

-Your financial health is important to us as we strive to have long-term customers.
-Our goal is not only to meet your needs for today but also for your needs tomorrow as well as ten years from now - and beyond.
+The WashingtonAccord Difference: Your financial health is important to us as we strive to have long-term customers.
+Our goal is not only to meet your needs for today but also for your needs tomorrow.
+We go a step further as aim to give you the recommendations and tools you will need to be financially healthy ten years from now - and beyond.
 One of the areas where our customers have the most questions and concerns is with annuities and structured settlements.
-Whether you want to sell annuity payments or get cash for selling your structured settlement, our expert staff can analyze your current situation and offer a solution that won't just benefit you now, but will also give you financial health years from now.
+Whether you need help selling annuity payments or getting quotes from multiple structured settlement companies, our expert staff can analyze your current situation and offer a solution that won't just benefit you now, but will also give you financial health years from now.

 Behind the Exclusive Collegiate Scholarship from Washington Accord